 Planting, pruning, and care, here are the practices to grow a bountiful blackberry harvest.

-Selecting a blackberry bush with no thorns:
+Finding a blackberry bush with no thorns

 You can refer this question to your local horticulture store, where experts on what grows in your area will recommend the best varieties of blackberry bushes without any thorns.

-Planting the blackberry bush:
+Planting your blackberry

 It is planted preferably in fall, but also until spring as long as it doesn’t freeze.